Home > Clinics > Prostate Clinic > Prostate Cancer Screening and Investigations

 Conclusion

-Prostate cancer screening is a vital tool in the early detection of the disease, particularly for those at higher risk.
-While screening can help identify cancer at an early stage, it is important to have a thorough discussion with a healthcare provider to weigh the benefits and potential drawbacks of testing.
-Advances in diagnostic methods are improving the accuracy of detection, enabling more personalised treatment approaches.
+Prostate cancer screening is a vital tool in the early detection of the disease, particularly for those at higher prostate cancer risk.
+While screening can help detect prostate cancer at an early stage, it is important to have a thorough discussion with a healthcare provider to weigh the benefits and potential drawbacks of testing.
+Advances in diagnostic methods such as PSA testing, MRI scans, and biomarker assessments are improving the accuracy of prostate cancer detection and supporting more personalised treatment approaches.

 Meet our Clinic Team